At a Glance

 - Why this job: Be part of a rapidly growing sector with opportunities for personal and professional growth.

-- Other info: Contact Catherine Knowles for a confidential discussion about this exciting opportunity.
+- Other info: Contact Catherine Knowles for confidential inquiries about this exciting opportunity.

 The predicted salary is between 43200 - 72000 £ per year.

 This international boutique law firm focuses exclusively on resolving sports-related disputes and advising clients on sports regulatory matters.
-They act for athletes and their teams through litigation, arbitration, and alternative dispute resolution methods, assisting them in often-complex regulatory matters.
+They act for athletes and their teams through litigation, arbitration and alternative dispute resolution methods, and assist them in often-complex regulatory matters.

 The team acts for clients worldwide across a range of sports, offering specialist advice and representation through expert knowledge and understanding of the sports-legal landscape.